 Table 3.4.3 below depicts the distribution of South Atlantic snapper grouper charter/headboat permits among the leading permit-holding communities during 2019.
 Of note in the table, the greatest proportion of such permits were held by residents or persons with postal addresses in Key West, with 198 held in the community during 2019, down from a high of 206 in 2018.

-As indicated in Table 3.4.1 above, and in Figure 3.4.2 below, Key West-based commercial and for-hire captains and crew are predominate in terms of level of participation in South Atlantic snapper grouper fisheries.
-This warrants additional social description of place.
+As indicated in Table 3.4.1 and in Figure 3.4.2, Key West-based commercial and for-hire captains and crew are predominate in terms of level of participation in South Atlantic snapper grouper fisheries.
+This calls for additional social description of place.
 As of April 1, 2020, Key West was home to 24,649 permanent residents (U.S. Census Bureau 2020b), but with a characteristically large expansion of the local population as seasonal residents and tourists arrive during the winter months.
 Key West is the southernmost city in the mainland U.S., with a consistently mild tropical-maritime climate (NOAA 2021).
 The combination of favorable winter climate, close proximity to deep-water fishing grounds, and increasing rates of seasonal residence and visitation following a period of gentrification initiated in decades past (Shivlani 2014), help explain the disproportionate extent of for-hire fishing opportunities and services available in the community.

-State Leading Communities Number of Permits in 2019
+State Leading Communities Permits in 2019

 Florida Key West 198

 Florida Islamorada 97

 Florida Marathon 82

 Florida Port Canaveral 76

 South Carolina Charleston 60

 Florida Miami 45

 North Carolina Hatteras 44

 Florida St. Augustine 40

 Florida Ponce Inlet 36

 North Carolina Beaufort/Morehead City 36

 South Carolina Murrells Inlet 33

 Florida Key Largo 32

 Florida Jupiter 32

 Florida Jacksonville 30

+Florida Naples 29

-Florida Cape Canaveral 29
+Florida Cape Canaveral 28

+North Carolina Manteo 26

+Florida Port Orange 25

+South Carolina Hilton Head island 24

+South Carolina Little River 21

 Table 3.4.3.
-Distribution of South Atlantic for-hire/headboat snapper grouper permits among the top 15 permit-holding communities in the region: 2019.
+Distribution of South Atlantic for-hire/headboat snapper grouper permits among the top 20 permit-holding communities in the region: 2019 (SERO Access Permit Database)

-Community Engagement & Reliance: South Atlantic Recreational Snowy Grouper Fishery The full range of data indicative of involvement in the South Atlantic snowy grouper recreational fisheries is not readily available at the level of the community.
+Community Engagement & Reliance: South Atlantic Recreational Snowy Grouper Fishery The full range of data indicative of involvement in the South Atlantic snowy grouper recreational sector is not readily available at the level of the community.
 As such, it is not possible with available information to identify communities that are specifically engaged in, and/or reliant on recreational fishing for this deep-water species in particular.
 Given that information regarding community-specific interaction with any given species is limited, NOAA Fisheries social scientists developed indices of utility for identifying communities where recreational fishing is an important component of the local economy in general (see Jacob et al. 2013; Jepson and Colburn 2013; Hospital and Leong 2021).
-Based on these indices, the communities depicted in Figure 3.4.4 are those in the South Atlantic region where residents are most clearly engaged in the recreational fishing industry in general, of which the snapper grouper fisheries, including the snowy grouper fishery, are important components.
+Based on these indices, the communities depicted in Figure 3.4.4 are those in the South Atlantic region where residents are most clearly engaged in the recreational fishing industry in general.
+In this case, additional specificity is provided in that the communities depicted are those most extensively involved in the snapper grouper for-hire sectors, of which the snowy grouper fishery is an important component.